Dental Implants vs Dentures

 What Are The Advantages of Dentures?

 Tooth replacement procedures are costly.
-Dentures offer one of the most affordable options compared to all of the other treatments, including dental implants, crowns and bridges.
+Dentures offer one of the most affordable options compared to all of the other treatments, including dental implants, dental crowns, and bridges.
 The price of dentures varies depending on your requirements and circumstances.
 Partial dentures tend to cost less than full dentures, but with the choice of materials, there is some flexibility on both the quality and price of your dentures.

 Easy to Maintain